ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 * Transfer production data into the new server as described above using volume orchestration tools or transferring files directly.
 * Bonus: contribute a write-up of working production setups to the CKAN documentation.

+.. note:: When switching to a production environment, make sure to remove the `--dry-run` option from the [certbot](https://letsencrypt.org/docs/client-options/#recommended-certbot) command that requests/renews Let's Encrypt certificates for the web frontend.
+  Keep this option while developing for or experimenting with CKAN, to protect from exceeding Let's Encrypt 5 cert/week rate limit.